we45/container_training/Serverless/Broken-Access-Control/Non-Unique-Value/README.md

 ## None-Unique Values

 ##### Step 1:

 * Open browser

 ![](img/open-browser.png)

 ##### Step 2:

-* open `http://sls-training-ui.s3-website-us-east-1.amazonaws.com/` for the XML-Uploder application.
+* open `http://sls-training-ui.s3-website-us-east-1.amazonaws.com/` to access the XML-Uploader application.

 ![](img/login-page.png)

 ##### Step 3:

-* Press `shift+f9` or right click on top of the browser and click on `Web Developer`  select the `Storage Inspect` tab.
+* Click `Shift + f9` or right click on top of the browser and click on `Web Developer` to select the `Storage Inspect` tab.

 ![](img/local-storage.png)